godbout/WooshyWindowToTheForeground/README.md

 * brings visible windows to the foreground
 * all visible windows are listed except the one you're already on because why would you want that (last part is actually changeable through the Workflow Configuration)
 * Alfred results order follows windows order: first result is most frontmost, last result is most backmost (LOL)
+* ban windows you never wanna see in Alfred's Results (and unban them if needed)
 * window match is 100% accurate
 * DID I SAY FAST???